Security-Onion-Solutions/securityonion-docs/mom.rst

 Configuration of Manager of Managers requires two steps:

-1. API Client: Creation of an API Client on each subgrid manager via the subgrid's API Client screen.
+1. API Client: Creation of an API Client on each subgrid manager via the subgrid's API Client screen
 2. Subgrid Config: Configuration of the subgrids on the MoM Configuration screen

 API Client